 Embodying the principles of the Vision, AL_A worked on the concept and developed design to stage D for Sky Central, the largest single building on the site, winning planning consent for the project in 2013.

-PLP Architecture was invited to design the building’s interior, develop the external envelope to respond to the changing interior program and deliver the project through to completion.
+PLP Architecture was invited to design the building’s interior, develop the external envelope to respond to the changing interior programme and deliver the project through to completion.

 HASSELL Principal Felicity Roocke, designers of the activity based workplace, said the vast scale of the workplace required careful consideration to create a sense of connection and intimacy for the Sky team.

-This has been achieved with the introduction of 18 versatile ‘neighborhoods’ each housing around 200 people.
-The neighborhoods include a range of individual and team settings, from interactive to focused, to suit every type of activity.
+This has been achieved with the introduction of 18 versatile ‘neighbourhoods’ each housing around 200 people.
+The neighbourhoods include a range of individual and team settings, from interactive to focused, to suit every type of activity.

-The three-story, 37,700m2 (GIA) building features a large triple-height central atrium above the bustling 100-meter long Sky Street that runs the entire width of the ground floor.
+The three-storey, 37,700m2 (GIA) building features a large triple-height central atrium above the bustling 100-metre long Sky Street that runs the entire width of the ground floor.